 The illustrated book "Ada & Zangemann - a tale of software, skateboards, and raspberry ice cream" by the FSFE, tells the story of the famous inventor Zangemann and the girl Ada, a curious tinkerer.
 Ada begins to experiment with hardware and software, and in the process realises how crucial it is for her and others to control technology.

-Young people compete in Youth Hacking 4 Freedom by creating programs of their choice licensed as Free Software.
-The winners receive an award in a ceremony.
+Young people, from all over Europe, compete in Youth Hacking 4 Freedom to win cash prizes by creating programs of their choice licensed as Free Software.
+The six winners will be invited to the Award ceremony weekend.
 Youth Hacking for Freedom inspires people to learn programming and to collaborate.

 We often underestimate the power of a simple Thank You.
-Free Software contributors do important work for our society and they deserve attention.
-The "I Love Free Software Day" on 14 February (also known as Valentine's Day) is the perfect opportunity for you to express your special gratitude.
-Since 2010, we have celebrated this wonderful annual event with a ever-growing diverse community. ♥ ♥ ♥
+Free Software contributors do important work for our society and the "I Love Free Software Day" on 14 February is the perfect opportunity for you to express your special gratitude.
+Since 2010, we have celebrated this wonderful annual event with an ever-growing and diverse community. ♥ ♥ ♥

 More Awareness Activities